论文

 2025

-- VISAesthetic-Driven Leader-Line Generation for Label PlacementHongyi Yang, Ronghua Liu, Yadong Gu, and 3 more authorsIn , 2025Under review at IEEE VIS (CCF-A)
+- TVCGDRL-Driven Leader-Line Generation for Label LayoutHongyi Yang, Ronghua Liu, Yadong Gu, Bingyao Huang, Haibin Ling, and Jingwei Qu*In , 2025IEEE-VIS TVCG fast track (CCF-A)

-In view management, mainstream work focuses on label placement issues, neglecting the aesthetic issue of leader lines as visual bridges.
+In view management, mainstream work focuses on label placement issues, while the clear generation of leader lines as visual bridges remains underexplored.
 This work achieves leader line layout generation in complex scenes and proposes a leader line generation framework based on deep reinforcement learning.
 By utilizing the PPO algorithm, intelligent obstacle avoidance and dynamic generation of leader lines are achieved, and a unified-style post-processing mechanism is introduced to ensure visual consistency of the overall layout.
-Experiments show that the leader lines generated by this method on the SWU-AMIL dataset reduce the aesthetic cost by 57.1% compared to the baseline, and outperform commercial layouts in user studies.
+Experiments show that this method improves layout clarity by 5.71% over baselines on the SWU-AMIL dataset, achieves a text-label occlusion rate of only 0.07%, and outperforms commercial layouts in user studies.

 - CompletedGAN-based Annotation Stripping and Background ReconstructionHongyi Yang and Jingwei Qu*In , 2025Completed research project (2024.12 - 2025.07)